electric-sql/electric/examples/write-patterns/patterns/4-through-the-db/README.md

 This implementation has the same two key complexities as the [combine-on-read](../3-combine-on-read) example:

-1. merge logic when recieving synced state from the server
+1. merge logic when receiving synced state from the server
 2. handling rollbacks when writes are rejected

 ### 1. Merge logic